Ranagol/webpage-template/readme.md

 ## Run this app without docker (this is the primary, default option)
-- start your mysql or xampp
+- start your xampp with apache and sql
 - In webpage-template/public dir, with cli, type 'php -S localhost:8889'
+- Then just go to http://localhost:8889